djryanj/snap-dance-dads-website/content/_index.md

 ---

-Snap Dance Dads is an **inclusive** parent group focused on teaching skills and fostering connections with our dancers.
+Snap Dance Dads is an **inclusive** parent group focused on teaching skills and fostering connections with our dancers who dance at [Snap Dance Studios](https://snapdancestudios.com) in Cochrane, Alberta, Canada.
 Although we _are_ targeting Dads, **everyone** is welcome.

 Please see our [About](/about/) page to learn more.